 ▷ Those who do travel have better health and even live longer than those who don’t.

-▷ Women who don’t travel often have a higher risk of heart disease compared with those do travel frequently.
+▷ Women who don’t travel often have a higher risk of heart disease compared with those who travel frequently.

 ▷ Men who travel do better than their non-traveling counterparts.